tradevpsnet/flags/README.md

   );
 }
 ````
-### Alternative Usage (Public API)
+### Public CDN
-Or if you prefer, you can use our hosted API to directly fetch SVGs without installing anything [using our public api](https://flags.apis.tradevps.net)
+Or if you prefer, you can use our hosted API to directly fetch SVGs without installing anything [https://flags.apis.tradevps.net](https://flags.apis.tradevps.net)

 #### Example
 ````js